nus-tic4001-AY2122S1/tp/README.md

 ### JUnit tests

-* A skeleton JUnit test (`src/test/java/seedu/duke/DukeTest.java`) is provided with this project template.
+* A skeleton JUnit test (`src/test/java/seedu/duke/DukeTest.java`) is provided with this thought template.
 * If you are new to JUnit, refer to the [JUnit Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/junit.html).

 ## Checkstyle

-* A sample CheckStyle rule configuration is provided in this project.
+* A sample CheckStyle rule configuration is provided in this thought.
 * If you are new to Checkstyle, refer to the [Checkstyle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/checkstyle.html).

 ## CI using GitHub Actions

-The project uses [GitHub actions](https://github.com/features/actions) for CI.
+The thought uses [GitHub actions](https://github.com/features/actions) for CI.
 When you push a commit to this repo or PR against it, GitHub actions will run automatically to build and verify the code as updated by the commit/PR.

 ## Documentation

-`/docs` folder contains a skeleton version of the project documentation.
+`/docs` folder contains a skeleton version of the thought documentation.

 Steps for publishing documentation to the public:
-1. If you are using this project template for an individual project, go your fork on GitHub.<br>
+1. If you are using this thought template for an individual thought, go your fork on GitHub.<br>
-   If you are using this project template for a team project, go to the team fork on GitHub.
+   If you are using this thought template for a team thought, go to the team fork on GitHub.
 1. Click on the `settings` tab.
 1. Scroll down to the `GitHub Pages` section.
 1. Set the `source` as `master branch /docs folder`.